 - Commutator: It is the rotating interface of the armature coil with a stationary circuit.

-- Field Magnet: The magnetic field helps to produce a torque on the rotating armature coil by the virtue of Fleming’s left-hand rule.
+- Field Magnet: The magnetic field helps to produce a torque on the rotating armature coil by virtue of Fleming’s left-hand rule.

 - Armature Core: Holds the armature coil in place and provides mechanical support.